Jimmy Connors: Other endeavors

 In 1988, Connors auditioned to host the NBC daytime version of Wheel of Fortune, a show of which he and his wife "never missed an episode".
 However, the job went to Rolf Benirschke.
-According to show creator Merv Griffin, many news outlets tried to obtain Connors' audition tape, but Griffin refused to release it because he said "it wouldn't have been fair to Jimmy."
+According to show creator Merv Griffin, many news outlets tried to obtain Connors's audition tape, but Griffin refused to release it because he said "it wouldn't have been fair to Jimmy."

 Connors provided commentary with NBC-TV in 1990 and 1991, during its coverage of the French Open and Wimbledon tournaments.
 During the Wimbledon tournaments of 2005, 2006, and 2007, Connors commentated for the BBC alongside John McEnroe (among others), providing moments of heated discussion between two former archrivals.
 Connors returned to BBC commentary at Wimbledon in 2014.
 Connors has also served as a commentator and analyst for the Tennis Channel since the US Open tournament of 2009.

 In the 1990s, he joined his brother John as an investor in the Argosy Gaming Company, which owned riverboat casinos on the Mississippi River.
 The two owned 19 percent of the company which was headquartered in East Alton, Illinois, in the St. Louis metropolitan area.
-Argosy narrowly averted bankruptcy in the late 1990s and Connors' brother sought Chapter 7 bankruptcy.
+Argosy narrowly averted bankruptcy in the late 1990s and Connors's brother sought Chapter 7 bankruptcy.
 In the liquidation, Connors, through his company, Smooth Swing, acquired the Alystra Casino in Henderson, Nevada, for $1.9 million from Union Planters Bank, which had foreclosed on John.
 In 1995, John Connors had opened the casino with announced plans to include a Jimmy Connors theme area.
 It closed in 1998, and thieves subsequently stripped its copper piping.
-The casino never reopened under Connors' ownership and it was destroyed in a May 2008 fire.
+The casino never reopened under Connors's ownership and it was destroyed in a May 2008 fire.

 In July 2006, American tennis player Andy Roddick announced that Connors was his new coach.
 In September 2006, Roddick reached the final of the U.S. Open, where he lost to Roger Federer.
 On March 6, 2008, Roddick announced that Connors was no longer his coach.

 In July 2013, Maria Sharapova announced on her website that Connors was her new coach.
 In August 2013, Sharapova confirmed that she had ended the partnership with Connors after just one match.

 Also in 2013, Connors published his autobiography The Outsider.
 It won the British Sports Book Awards in the "Best Autobiography/Biography" category.

 On July 24, 2018, LiveWire Ergogenics, Inc. announced that Connors joined the firm as a spokesman and advisor.
 The company focuses on real estate, and the licensing and management of production facilities for cannabis-based products.

 In December 2019, Connors appeared as himself on season 18 episode 9 of Family Guy titled Christmas Is Coming.